 wall has been raised and coping stones added.
 On them is text about the site carved by students from Bath College.
 Local artist Jeni Wood set to work creating a stone marker to join the other newer bricks that will form the bench.

 Thank you to the team who've worked to get this piece of our local history given its proper status.
 As well as its global historical importance, it's a local landmark we are proud of!
-Especially thanks to Val Lyon and Martin Coulson.
+Especially thanks to Val Lyon.
 It's been great to be a small part of this project.
 As Professor Barry Gilbertson, Chairman of The City of Bath UNESCO World Heritage Site, explains:

 ‘Many people think that World Heritage in Bath only applies to the Roman and Georgian history in the city centre.
 Not true.
 It is the entire city (within the old boundary of the City Corporation in 1987, the year of our World heritage Inscription) which includes both the magnificent countryside setting and important industrial heritage such as the stone mines in Combe Down, established by the 18th Century entrepreneur, Ralph Allen.
 Accordingly, this innovative project is one that our World Heritage Enhancement Fund is delighted to support, as it ticks many boxes of our criteria.
 We hope that the seat will be well used, and the heritage appreciated, by villagers and visitors alike.’